grandeurdev/arduino-sdk/README.md

 }

 // **RESULT**
-// Whenever an update in the device's summary or parms occur, the updated values of the
+// Whenever an update in the device's state occurs, the updated state value is printed.
-// variables are printed.
 ```

 ## Example

 Here we go through a general example to explain the **Arduino SDK** in action.
 For a little more broken-down approach, do have a look at [these examples][Examples] as well.

-To begin working with the **Arduino SDK**, the very first step is to [create a new project][Grandeur Dashboard] and [register a new device][Grandeur Devices] through the [Cloud Dashboard][Grandeur Dashboard].
+To begin working with the **Arduino SDK**, the very first step is to [create a new project][Grandeur Dashboard] and [register a new device][Grandeur Devices] on the [Grandeur Dashboard][Grandeur Dashboard].
 Then create a new Arduino sketch in your workspace folder.

 ### Create a New Sketch